ItsNicko/FBLACER/learn.md

 - Scoring: `handleCorrect()` and `handleWrong()` update points and streaks.
 Points increase more if you are on a streak.
 - End of test: `endTest()` shows a summary, draws a topic chart, and offers to send the score to the leaderboard.

-Friendly glossary

-- Fetch: a way to load files (like reading a text file) from the web folder.
-- DOM: the Document Object Model — the browser's representation of the page.
-JavaScript changes the DOM to show questions.
-- Event listener: code that waits for something (like a click) and then runs.
-- Local storage: a small place in your browser where the app can save settings like your username.
-- Firebase: a service that can store data on the internet.
-This app can use it to save scores and profiles.

-Simple exercises (start here)
+Simple edits

 1. Change the title shown on the page

 - Open `index.html` and find `<h1>FBLACER</h1>`.
-- Change `FBLACER` to your name or to something fun like `Nick's Quiz Lab`.
+- Change `FBLACER` to your name or to something fun like `i dont like math`.
 - Save and refresh the page.
 You should see the new title.

 2. Change button colors